 Updating Your Budget Regularly

 Along with a weekly money date, you should be checking in with your budget every few days.
 This includes comparing your online bank statement and check register with your budget.
-Make sure you’re including the correct amount for your monthly bills that change each month, like utilities, phone bills, etc.
+Make sure you include the correct amount for your monthly bills that change each month, like utilities, phone bills, etc.

-By updating your budget on a weekly basis it takes the overwhelmed feeling out of the picture.
-More than likely the number of charges each week are minimal, which means it won’t take too much time to update your budget.
+Updating your budget weekly takes the overwhelming feeling out of the picture.
+More than likely, the number of changes each week is minimal, which means it won’t take too much time to update your budget.

 Set Up Automatic Transfers

-If you struggle saving money at the end of each month then try setting savings reminders on payday.
+If you struggle to save money at the end of each month, try setting savings reminders on payday.
 You should be saving at least 10% of your income each month, but waiting until the end of the month can be difficult.
 Try setting automatic transfers on paydays from your checking to your savings.
 An automatic transfer encourages saving by taking the hardest part of savings out of the picture — remembering to do it.